 Our implementation and training guides for elementary (grades 3-5), middle (grades 6-8), and high (grades 9-12) school students are now in their 4th edition.
 These guides were developed for those with no previous training experience.

 Each guide contains everything needed from implementation to ongoing program maintenance.
 Our training model recommends a 6-hour training for elementary students and a 12-hour training for intermediate and high school students.

 Click here to view our Conflict Manager Program training materials and how you can purchase them through our online store.

-Contract with Community Boards to train students or staff
+Contract with Community Boards to Train Students and/or Staff

 We customize on-site trainings for directly training students or training selected adults as trainers.

-If you have questions about our youth & schools trainings, please contact Darlene Weide, Executive Director, at (415) 920-3820 x105, or email her at Learn_More@communityboards.org.
-Please include her name in the subject line.
+- If you have questions about our youth & schools trainings, please contact Darlene Weide, Executive Director, at email@example.com.

 - If you have questions about our peer mediation training materials, please contact Jim Garrison, Communications Director, at firstname.lastname@example.org.